 The dominant theme of this book is the love of God for His stumbling children.
 God chose Israel to be His special people but instead of honoring His love, they followed their own ways and worshiped Baal and Ashtaroth.
 The experiences through which the prophet passed in his own family life, and the feelings of his own broken heart toward his unfaithful wife gave him a faint idea about the infinite depths of the Father’s love for His people and His desire to heal them (Hosea 14:4–7).

-The Lord wanted to further illustrate the fact that as Hosea redeemed his unfaithful wife, God promised to redeem Israel back to him saying, “I will betroth you to me forever; / I will betroth you in righteousness and justice, / in love and compassion. / I will betroth you in faithfulness, / and you will acknowledge the Lord” (Hosea 2:19–20).
+The Lord wanted to further illustrate the fact that as the prophet redeemed his unfaithful wife, God promised to redeem Israel back to him saying, “I will betroth you to me forever; / I will betroth you in righteousness and justice, / in love and compassion. / I will betroth you in faithfulness, / and you will acknowledge the Lord” (ch.
+2:19–20).

 In His service,